We discuss the global boom of cryptocurrencies, why they're all the rage, and why they could get a helping hand with robust identity verification.

-Turn the clock back three years to before the Bitcoin boom of December 2017, and the landscape for crypto was very different.
-Associated with the dark web, crime and ill-gotten means, cryptocurrency (and especially Bitcoin) suffered damage to its reputation that it has struggled to shake off, despite the secure nature of the format itself.
+Turn the clock back to before the Bitcoin boom of December 2017, and the landscape for crypto was very different.
+Associated with the dark web, crime, and ill-gotten means, cryptocurrency (and especially Bitcoin) suffered damage to its reputation that it has struggled to shake off, despite the secure nature of the format itself.

 The boom did bring with it a beacon of credibility; money talks after all.
 Big business and tech-savvy individuals began to take the format more seriously and many Bitcoin millionaires were made, some literally overnight.

 The modern economic system is showing its cracks, straining under the pressure of a reactive economy that doesn’t allow for true financial freedom on a wide scale.
 People crave freedom in general and seek it through the one way our current societal structure allows: their bank balances.

 Crypto offers a glimmer of hope that a solution exists to the issue that money needs to be distributed to achieve overall global wealth, rather than removed from the system on a large scale.
 Having an independent way of exchanging their money is the major draw of crypto for many individuals.